devesh-kmishra/bookmark-manager/README.md

 - Supabase's documentation was useful to properly implement the OAuth flow, and sent me in the right direction to correct the solution given by AI tools.
 - After finding the trigger by selecting the bookmarks table I promptly deleted it and the issue was solved.
 - I set the type for URL input field as 'url' but later changed it to 'text' as it was not accepting URL's without the 'https://' prefix.
+- I added custom code to add subscription only after the session has been created to fix the problem of UI not updating in realtime after deploying on Vercel.